 I. Introduction

 Malapportionment bias is often regarded as inherently normatively undesirable.
 Malapportionment leads to a violation of “one person, one vote”, regarded by many, including one of the leading 20th century students of democracy, Robert M. Dahl, as a necessary condition of democratic governance from a democratic theory point of view (Dahl 1971).
 Similarly, leading specialists in electoral systems, such as Taagepera and Shugart (1989), consider malapportionment as a pathology.
 While there are both proponents and opponents of the U.S. Electoral College (EC), and many different arguments pro and con its continued use, given the overweighting of small states induced by the two seat federal bonus, it would seem that there can be little dispute that the Electoral College is badly malapportioned.
 Here we offer analyses intended to challenge this common claim.

 Using a variety of different metrics, we show that apportionment equality in the EC at the state level looks far more like apportionment equality for the U.S. House of Representatives than it looks like apportionment inequality in the U.S. Senate.
 We then show that, nonetheless, those who think the Electoral College is badly malapportioned will be found to be correct if we judge malapportionment by the usual metrics used to judge compliance with “one person, one vote” in contemporary U.S. voting rights law, but only because the U.S, House, viewed nationally and not state by state, is malapportioned by these same measures.
 In contrast, other metrics lead to a very different conclusion.
-When we evaluate EC malapportionment using the two metric that are most common is the electoral systems literature to measure seats-votes disproportionality, namely the Gallagher Index (Gallagher, 1991) and the Loosemore-Hanby Index (Loosemore and Hanby, 1971), this analysis leads us to the conclusion that the EC behaves with respect to seats to population comparisons much like a proportional representation system does with respect to seats to votes comparisons.
+When we evaluate EC malapportionment using the two metrics that are most common is the electoral systems literature to measure seats-votes disproportionality, namely the Gallagher Index (Gallagher, 1991) and the Loosemore-Hanby Index (Loosemore and Hanby, 1971), this analysis leads us to the conclusion that the EC behaves with respect to seats to population comparisons much like a proportional representation system does with respect to seats to votes comparisons.
 Similarly, Gini-index based measures of EC malapportionment suggest little bias, at least as compared to the vast discrepancies we observe when we look at income distributions.

 There are three reasons why EC malapportionment effects are commonly overstated.
-The first is the confusion between population based malapportionment and seats-otes disproportionality.
+The first is the confusion between population based malapportionment and seats-votes disproportionality.
 To understand Electoral College effects, we need to distinguish the mechanical effects of the Electoral College that we may think of as “malapportionment related” (i.e., due to discrepancies between a state’s EC vote share and the state’s population or House delegation share), which arise simply because EC vote allocations equal the size of a state’s U.S. House delegation plus the size of the state’s U.S. Senate delegation, from effects that are tied to the distribution of the votes across states in each election.
 The former applies throughout any given redistricting decade; the latter are election specific.
 It is only the decade specific population-based malapportionment that we will consider in this article.

 The second is the distinction between malapportionment measures that are based on the population discrepancies between the largest and smallest units and those based on some weighted average discrepancy that considers the relative size of the units.